Clastify logo

 Meaning of the Arrhenius factor

-The Arrhenius factor describes how often particles collide with a suitable arrangement, so that reaction can occur if the energy requirement is also met.
-It covers both collision frequency and orientation effects.
-Simple, symmetrical particles usually have larger values because many orientations work.
-Bulky or highly specific molecules usually have smaller values, since only a small fraction of collisions have the correct geometry.
+The Arrhenius factor describes how often particles collide in a way that could produce a reaction, provided they also meet the energy requirement.
+It covers both collision frequency and orientation.
+Simple, symmetrical particles usually have larger values, since many collision angles work.
+Bulky molecules, or molecules that need a very specific arrangement, usually have smaller values because only a small fraction of collisions have the correct geometry.

-To find A from experimental data, start with an Arrhenius plot.
-The intercept gives ln A; take the exponential of that intercept to obtain A. Its units match the units of k, so use the rate equation and the overall order when stating them.
+To find AA from experimental data, start with an Arrhenius plot.
+The intercept gives AA, so take the exponential of the intercept to get AA.
+Its units match the units of kk, which means you need the rate equation and the overall order before you can state them correctly.

 Worked workflow for extracting Ea and A from an Arrhenius plot.